Charadrius melodus Ord, 1824 observed in Canada by Steven McGrath via iNaturalist

 Introduction

-This guide explains how to publish your biodiversity data to GBIF and the world using the Canadensys repository.
-It is not the only method you can use to publish your data, but we think it is presently the most convenient one for Canadian collections and organizations.
-Our repository is powered by the GBIF Integrated Publishing Toolkit (IPT) and maintained by us, which allows you to upload, standardize, publish and register your data in 7 steps, without the hassle of installing and maintaining a program.
-The data are published in your organization’s name and it is free.
+This guide explains how to publish your biodiversity data to GBIF using the Canadensys repository.
+The Canadensys repository is powered by the GBIF Integrated Publishing Toolkit (IPT) and customized by Canadensys to be fully integrated into our website.
+It allows you to upload, standardize, publish and register your data in 7 steps.
+Importantly, the data is published in your organisation’s name, for free.

 For information about the different classes of datasets, see the following GBIF guides: